huzaheer/Jabber/README.md

 ## Overview

 Jabber is a five-servo robot arm designed as a final project for the ECE 350 course at Duke University.
 It can be manually controlled using joysticks and switches on a Nexys A7 FPGA board or programmed for automated movements.
 This README provides an in-depth overview of the project, including its hardware setup, software implementation, and challenges faced during development.
+Inspiration for the project as well as parts of its desgin were sourced from youtube channel **Build Some Stuff**.

 ## Table of Contents
 1. [Introduction](#introduction)